alexwololo/CodePlayground/README.md

 "What's the best thing about Switzerland?
 I don't know, but the flag is a big plus!", "I used to play piano by ear, but now I use my hands and fingers instead.", "What's orange and sounds like a parrot?
 A carrot!", "Why don't skeletons fight each other?
-They don't have the guts!", "I told my wife she should embrace her mistakes.
+They don't have the guts!!", "I told my wife she should embrace her mistakes.
 She hugged me.", "Why did the bicycle fall over?
 Because it was two-tired!"
 ];